Changes Announced on July 14, 2025

 Deprecating FieldDescriptor Enums

-We are announcing an upcoming change regarding the FieldDescriptor
+We are announcing an upcoming change regarding the FieldDescriptor enum and

 its associated values representing optional, required, and repeated.
 These are